dhiradc/Analytics_Hub/Tableau Exercise/README.md

 # 📊 Tableau Practice Exercises

 ## 📌 Overview
-This repository contains a collection of practice exercises for Tableau, designed to improve data visualization skills and mastery of Tableau features.
+This repository contains a collection of practice exercises for Tableau, designed to improve data visualization skills and mastery of great Tableau features.

 ## 📂 Contents
 The exercises cover a variety of Tableau functionalities, including: